jackpaddock/Springboard-Data-Science-Boot-Camp/SQL_CASE_STUDY/README.md

-Xountry club case study that focuses on leveraging MySQL, PHPMyAdmin, Juptyer Notebook, and SQLite to answer a series of database questions.
+Country club case study that focuses on leveraging MySQL, PHPMyAdmin, Juptyer Notebook, and SQLite to answer a series of database questions.